Travelling to Europe for the First Time? We Live Here – We Can Help!

 Ah, Europe.
 A continent full of awesome things to see and do.
 It’s big, diverse, fascinating, and scary – if you’ve never been before!
 From planning your first trip to Europe to crossing items off your “traveling to Europe” checklist, it’s very normal to be nervous about your trip to Europe!
 We were all there – well, at least Eric was.
 Lisa was born here so she’s always felt pretty comfortable!

 These days, our resume for Europe is pretty extensive.
 Lisa is German so that’s pretty important.
 Eric has been to over 30 countries in Europe – and we’ve both lived, studied, and travelled in countries around Europe.
 Let’s be serious – we currently live in Europe!

 We’ve planned and done multiple Europe trip itineraries.
-Whether together the two of us, with friends, or even solo – we’ve crossed off a few must-see cities in Europe (Prague) as well as hidden gems (Albania) along the way.
+Whether together the two of us, with friends, or even solo – we’ve visited a few must-see cities in Europe (Prague) as well as lesser known countries (Albania) along the way.

-So, whether you are travelling to Europe for the first time by yourself, backpacking Europe, or on a family trip, this post is for you!
+So, whether you are travelling to Europe for the first time by yourself, backpacking Europe with friends, or are on a family trip, this post is for you!
 If you are travelling to Europe for the first time and/or are planning an awesome Europe trip itinerary, we have other posts that you might be interested in!

 General Information About Europe